 On the 1st December 2021, the British government published the long-awaited White paper: ‘People at the Heart of Care’.

-A week on, we have had opportunity to digest its contents, and to form our thoughts about it.
 Here is a link for you to read or download the full document.
 We think it’s really important that people are able to access and understand clear information about things which affect them.
 Below, we have included a summary of some of the key elements of the paper.

 The paper is heralded as a ten year vision for adult social care, and it covers three core objectives: